JaseGrable/Currency-Converter/README.md

 ```

 - In the .env file, you will place the API key by using this method API_KEY={Your_API_KEY_FROM_YOUR_DASHBOARD}.
-- Save the file and don't forget to add .env to your .gitignorefile so your API Key isn't shared with internet strangers.
+- Save the file and don't forget to add .env to your .gitignorefile.

 #### To install the required environment after cloning from the above link: